 Organic vs Inorganic

 Inorganic mulches can make flowers or landscape beds look very clean and appealing.
-When you apply thick layers or use with plastic or fabric, they successfully suppress weeds.
+When you apply thick layers or use them with plastic or fabric, they successfully suppress weeds.

 While they can cost a lot at first, you rarely ever need to reapply or top off inorganic mulches.
 However, they do not add any nutrients to the soil or help retain moisture.